golang/website/_content/security/vuln/editor.md

 The [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.go) offers the integration with gopls.
 The following settings are required to enable the vulnerability scanning features:

 ```
-"go.vulncheck": "Imports" // enable the imports-based analysis by default.
+"go.diagnostic.vulncheck": "Imports", // enable the imports-based analysis by default.
 "gopls": {
   "codelenses": {
     "run_govulncheck": true  // "Run govulncheck" code lens on go.mod file.